Revised Feb 2018

 Players may be re-nominated but shall not be allowed to play for the new team for a period of fourteen days from the receipt of such applications by the League Secretary.
 The names of players not on the current seasons nomination list may be inserted and the list adjusted accordingly, without the penalty being adopted

 Matches to be played on the days, as indicated in the League Fixture Booklet.
 A fixture may be played before the indicated date, with the full agreement of the League Secretary and the competing teams.
-Matches may only be postponed through bad weather, in which case the match must be replayed within fourteen days of the date of the original fixture: the Home side to declare the night of the rearranged fixture and the Captain of the Home team to notify the League Secretary of the new date.
+Matches may only be postponed through bad weather, in which case the match must be replayed within twenty-one days of the date of the original fixture: at a date and time agreed by both teams, the Captain of the Home team to notify the League Secretary of the new date.
 In the event of inclement weather, if one team does not wish to play, the match is postponed.
-In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed through bad weather, etc., the replayed match will then be switched to the venue of the team that had previously travelled
+In the knockout competitions if the away team has travelled to the home teams venue and the match is then postponed through bad weather, etc., the replayed match will then be switched to the venue of the team that had previously travelled.

 Any request for an extension to the fourteen days period for rearranging or completing a match should only be made in exceptional circumstances and must be made to the League Secretary, stating the reasons, within 24 hours of the original fixture and the opposing team must be notified that such a request has been made.
 On receipt of a request the League Secretary must immediately acquaint the League Chairman (or in his absence one other member of the Executive Committee) of the circumstances, and their joint decision of whether or not to grant the desired extension shall be final.
 Failure to comply with rule 11(f) and 11(g) will automatically result in the defaulting team forfeiting the match points.